AliaksandrTsimokhau/aws-mentoring/materials/04_container_services/Readme.md

 |When Kubernetes is too much|When you want more control over your tooling|
 |Easy to deploy|Moderate effor to deploy (AWS and k8s knoledge required)|

-*EKS - is an AWS proprietary technology too.
-You should understood that you couldn get the same experience with Kubernetes clusters from other cloud providers.
+*EKS - is an AWS proprietary technology as well.
+You should understood that you couldn't get the same experience with Kubernetes clusters from other cloud providers.
-There are a lot of AWS-specific features like ALB-ingress, IP-addressing, managed node groups etc.
+There are a lot of AWS-specific features like ALB-ingress, IP-addressing, managed node groups, etc. AWS owns and control the process of providing features(or fixing bugs) for controls plain, addons and worker nodes.
+Limited number of kubenrnetes releases are availible.
+You are not able to control master plane.

 ### Pricing considerations